 - Social – buttons that allow sharing a web page or liking some content on various social media

-Structure tab allows different positions of content.
-It allows to specify different background colors for specific rows or columns as well as padding between them.
-Structure blocks are dragged and dropped to the template, which will create open slots for content to be put there.
+Structure tab allows working with different positions of the content.
+It allows the manipulation with different background colors for specific rows or columns as well as the padding between them.
+Structure blocks are dragged and dropped on the template, which will create open slots for content to be put there.
 You can have multiple different structure blocks under each other, as well as multiple contents in one structure block.

-This section allows you to specify parameters outside of structure block.
-There are several options, namely content area width, background color, content area background color, default font and link color
+This section allows you to specify parameters outside of the structure block.
+There are several options, namely content area width, background color, content area background color, default font and link color.

 - customer attributes

-- trigger event properties – when used in scenario with on event trigger, the attributes of the specific event which triggered the scenario will be used.
-This is usually used in cart abandonment scenarios
+- trigger event properties – when used in a scenario with an event trigger, the attributes of the specific event that triggered the scenario will be used; this is usually used in cart abandonment scenarios

 - webhook response